northbridgepi-analytics/info./README.md

 # Readme
 End-to-end ML implementation featuring data preprocessing, predictive modeling with XGBoost, model evaluation, and business recommendations for reducing customer attrition.

-# -Executive Summary:
+# Executive Summary:
 A production-ready machine learning system that predicts customer churn with 85% accuracy using XGBoost.
 Built by a student data science collective to help subscription businesses reduce attrition and increase lifetime value.

 Business Impact: Potential to reduce churn by 25-35% through targeted interventions.

-# -Problem Statement:
+# Problem Statement:
 "For subscription-based companies, a 5% reduction in churn can increase profits by 25-95%." - Bain & Company

 Customer churn costs businesses billions annually.
 This project delivers: